config-syncer/config-syncer/docs/tutorials/config-syncer.md

 > New to Kubed?
 Please start [here](/docs/tutorials/README.md).

-# Synchronize Configuration Across Namespaces
+# Synchronize Configuration across Namespaces
 Sometimes you have some configuration that you want to synchronize across all Kubernetes namespaces.
 Kubed can do that for you.
 If a ConfigMap or Secret has the annotation `kubed.appscode.com/sync: true`, Kubed will create a similar ConfigMap / Secret in all existing namespaces.
 Kubed will also create this ConfigMap/Secret, when you create a new namespace.
 If the data in the source ConfigMap/Secret is updated, all the copies will be updated.
 Either delete the source ConfigMap/Secret or remove the annotation from the source ConfigMap/Secret to purge the copies.
 If the namespace with the source ConfigMap/Secret is deleted, the copies are left intact.

 ## Before You Begin